This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Squeeze the juice of a lemon into hot water and soak your whites in it for about two hours.
 Then, rinse them and dry them in the sun.
 Easy!

 3. Coz Everyone Likes Vanilla!

-That pleasant fragrance I mentioned in the beginning of the article was vanilla’s!
-There is always a sense of nostalgia associated to the scent of vanilla essence.
+That pleasant fragrance I mentioned at the beginning of the article was vanilla!
+There is always a sense of nostalgia associated with the scent of vanilla essence.